ARM-software/arm-trusted-firmware/docs/plat/arm/tc/index.rst

 - SCMI
 - MHUv2

-Currently, the main difference between TC0 (TARGET_PLATFORM=0), TC1
-(TARGET_PLATFORM=1), TC2 (TARGET_PLATFORM=2) platforms w.r.t to TF-A
-is the CPUs supported as below:
+The TF-A build is specified by the option `TARGET_PLATFORM` which represents the Total Compute platform number.
+The platforms support the CPU variants listed as below:

 -  TC0 has support for Cortex A510, Cortex A710 and Cortex X2.
 (Note TC0 is now deprecated)
 -  TC1 has support for Cortex A510, Cortex A715 and Cortex X3.
 (Note TC1 is now deprecated)
 -  TC2 has support for Cortex A520, Cortex A720 and Cortex x4.
+(Note TC2 is now deprecated)
+-  TC3 has support for Cortex A520, Cortex A725 and Cortex x925.

 Boot Sequence
 -------------